mikeberl/my-rank/README.md

 # TODO
+create-new-league end of submit methos should be a method of league service userService need to be completely refactored
+NO STORAGE CALLS OUTSIDE SERVICES

-add max point to league
+add max point to league DONE
-add sport to league
+add sport to league DONE
-userService need to be completely refactored